fieldtrip/website/tutorial/beamformer.md

     save sourcePost_nocon sourcePost_nocon

 The beamformer procedure estimates the power in the beta frequency band at each grid point in the brain volume.
 The grid of estimated power values can be plotted superimposed on the anatomical MRI.
-This requires the output of **[ft_sourceanalysis](/reference/ft_sourceanalysis)** (see above or download from the [FieldTrip FTP server (sourcePost_nocon.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/beamformer/sourcePost_nocon.mat)) and the subject's MRI (also is available from the [ftp server (Subject01.zip)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip)).
+This requires the output of **[ft_sourceanalysis](/reference/ft_sourceanalysis)** (see above or download from the [FieldTrip FTP server (sourcePost_nocon.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/beamformer/sourcePost_nocon.mat)) and the subject's MRI (also available from the [ftp server (Subject01.zip)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip)).

     load sourcePost_nocon